 Over first and second floors.
 One second floor mezzanine double bedroom.
 First floor shower room with shower, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area with king-size sofa bed and woodburning stove.
 Ground floor shared utility.

 Gas central heating with woodburning stove.
-Electric oven, gas hob, microwave, fridge, freezer, washing machine in utility, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
+Electric oven, gas hob, microwave, fridge, freezer, washing machine and tumble drier in utility, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen, towels and bath robes inc. in rent, please bring own hot tub towels.
 Off road parking for 1 car.
 Lockable bike storage.
 First floor decked area with furniture and small paved garden with hot tub, furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub/restaurant 3 miles.
 Note: Apartment reached via 12 external steps with spiral staircase to mezzanine bedroom, not suitable for people with limited mobility.
 Note: Utility shared with owner.
 Note: No children over 1 year old.
 Note: The sofa bed is provided as an alternative to the mezzanine bedroom.

 Note: No children over 1 year old.